marijnh/blog/_posts/2026-01-03-unknown-type-variance.md

 - data structures
 ---

-Type systems have a tendency to sneaking up on you.
+Type systems have a tendency of sneaking up on you.
 You start just trying to enforce some obvious invariants like “I shouldn't be able to assign a string value to a Boolean-typed variable”, and before you know what's happened you're reasoning about subtyping relations and